An Architecture degree brings together elements of maths, art and design, management, logistics, mechanics, physics and city planning.

 Non-professional job: Doesn't usually need a degree

-Universities don't usually ask for A Levels (or equivalent) in specific subjects, however previous study in a combination of maths, science and art subjects will strengthen your application.
+Universities don't usually ask for A Levels (or equivalent) in specific subjects for an Architecture course.
+However previous study in a combination of maths, science and art subjects will strengthen your application.
+A portfolio is often required.

-Always confirm the entry requirements for the particular university/course you're interested in, as these vary between each institution.
+Always confirm the grades and other entry requirements for the particular university/course you're interested in, as these vary between each institution.

 - BA Architecture